dell/csm-docs/content/docs/supportmatrix/_index.md

 **Note:**
 - [Refer](#container-orchestrator-platforms) our supported Orchestration platform.
 While the Operator may be displayed, it does not necessarily mean it has been fully qualified by us.
+- LUN Stress Test Validation: PowerMax NFS testing was conducted with 125 pods, which reflects the current limitation of the PowerMax NAS server.
+The server supports a maximum of 125 file systems concurrently.
 ## Installation Wizard Compatibility

 ### Drivers